RhysDeimel/Old-RhysDeimel.github.io/content/drafts/nmap_for_wsl.md

 Here's how I did it:

-Head over to the nmap downloads page on their [website](https://nmap.org/download.html) and get the lastest stable windows command-line zipfile.
+Head over to the nmap downloads page on their [website](https://nmap.org/download.html) and get the latest stable windows command-line zipfile.
 [7.70](https://nmap.org/dist/nmap-7.70-win32.zip) at time of writing.
 Unzip it to a directory of your choosing.
 I chose `C:\Program Files (x86)\Nmap` for simplicity.
 Inside the unzipped directory, you should also find a `nmap_performance.reg` file.
 Apply that as well.

 Nmap requires the Npcap packet capture library, but luckily, an `.exe` should have been included in the zip (`npcap-0.99-r2.exe` at time of writing).